hudmol/as_spreadsheet_bulk_updater/README.md

 from the "Create > Background Job" menu.
 To queue your spreadsheet for import, simply select your XLSX file in the presented form and click "Start Job".

+### Fields and Subrecords

+Archival Object fields:
+* title
+* level

+Subrecords:
+* dates
+* extents
+* instances

+The spreadsheet contains grouped columns for each existing subrecord plus at least 3 empty sets to allow creation of new subrecords on the archival object.
+The columns provide access to a subset of the subrecord fields, whereby any mandatory fields not provided are given default values upon import.

+Notes:
+* accessrestrict
+* bioghist
+* scopecontent

+The spreadsheet exposes the `note_text` for each of the notes above and offers at least 2 columns for each type.

 ## Prerequisites

 This plugin relies on the digitization_work_order plugin being enabled,